vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     then twice the temperature in degrees Celsius plus 4 (in seconds).
 For instance, if the temperature is 10 degrees Celsius, the threshold is 24 seconds.
 For temperatures of -2 degrees Celsius or less, I should skip this exercise or do it with no threshold expectation.

+* Starting 2025-01-21, I am increasing the baseline threshold to 50 seconds.
+The new logic is:

+  * Baseline of 50 seconds

+  * If I am doing the exercise after I return from jogging, no adjustment (50 seconds remains the target)

+  * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
+If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than -5 degrees Celsius and less than 20 degrees Celsius, then twice the temperature in degrees Celsius plus 10 (in seconds).
+For instance, if the temperature is 10 degrees Celsius, the threshold is 30 seconds.
+For temperatures of -5 degrees Celsius or less, I should skip this exercise or do it with no threshold expectation.